 *It is important to remember that severity or circumstance surrounding an incident may result in a higher point value than what is listed and, therefore, a heavier sanction may be imposed.

 **Accumulated points refers to the total number of points a student has accumulated from all infractions recorded.
 This includes points from past disciplinary incidents.
 In such cases, a low-level infraction receives a more serious sanction if a student has previous disciplinary points on record.

 *** Educational sanctions are used regularly at all point levels and Disciplinary Points will be applied in the majority of cases.

 MRL – Manager, Residence Life

 - Students are given the opportunity to review the incident report before it is sent to the Head Resident as much as is practicable.
 Priority will be given to responding to the incident in a timely manner over providing the student the opportunity to review the report.
 If a student agrees with what is written in the incident report then they select “Option A”.
-If a student disagrees with what is written in the incident report they can select “Option B” at which time they have 3 business days to submit a written account of the incident to their Head Resident via the Service Desk or emailing email@example.com (for DeCew, Vallee, Earp and Quarry View Residences) or firstname.lastname@example.org (for Lowenberger and Village Residences).
+If a student disagrees with what is written in the incident report they can select “Option B” at which time they have 3 business days to submit a written account of the incident to their Head Resident by dropping it off at the Service Desk or emailing email@example.com (for DeCew, Vallee, Earp and Quarry View Residences) or firstname.lastname@example.org (for Lowenberger and Village Residences).

 - Submissions for appeals must be evaluated first for grounds to appeal then, if there are grounds for an appeal, the appeal is considered.
 Note: There is a separate process for damage charges.